vandergus/srozum-camera-tester-wiki/Test Modes.md

 As you know, for speeds above 1/100 exposure time measured on-axis (at the center of a frame) usually differs from a nominal speed.
 Some technicians at the beginning of their journey (used to be me, for example) are trying to achieve an exact match between measured and specified speed by bending springs, forcing levers, etc. Don't do this.
 That's because the speeds scale on leaf shutters is marked in effective speeds, which were measured and set by a manufacturer using special equipment.

 For example, service manual for Compur #00 shutters says that the nominal time measured on axis (at the center of a frame) for speed 1/125 should be 8.57ms instead of 10ms, or 2.7ms instead of 2ms for speed 1/500.
-Which means that efficiency of a Compur #00 shutter is about 86% at 1/125 and 74% at 1/500.

-> Btw, did you know that efficiency of a focal-plane shutters is around 60% ?
+The diagram below illustrates the operating cycle of a leaf shutter and how effective exposure is determined.
+According to it, the formula of Te (effective exposure time) looks like this: Te = T2 + (T1+T3)/2.

 ![](https://github.com/srozum/film_camera_tester/blob/a9e86a9e29e1453685e43ca2b0b145c101124e74/assets/screenshots/screen-19.png)

-The diagram above illustrates the operating cycle of a leaf shutter and how effective exposure is determined.
-According to it, the formula of Te (effective exposure time) looks like this: Te = T2 + (T1+T3)/2.

 Although, the operating diagram of a real shutter doesn't look like a perfect trapezoid, after many laboratories tests few assumptions were made: